 The principal activity of Tirnod is the lease of machinery to enable the development of buildings using modern methods of construction.

 2. VISION AND VALUES

 The Group has adopted 'Making a Difference' as its vision which is supported by our mission of 'Great Homes, Great Communities'.
-Staff, tenants and Board members worked together to agree the values:
+In 2022 staff, tenants and Board members worked together to agree the values: